-Easy to read web copy is so important.
-I recently I noticed just how important it is.
+Easy-to-read web copy is so important.
+I realised just how important it was a while back.

-I have been doing a bit of rework on my websites.
+Once in a while, I do a bit of rework on my websites.
 The goal is to enhance pages for our product offering and increase lead conversion.

-As I went researching and learning from all the great resources on the web I discovered that all of the articles I found I scanned first and then only the best were read in more detail.
+When I started out researching and learning from all the great resources on the web, I first quickly scanned the articles I found.
+Then only the best were read in more detail.

-This is a technique I use to take in more information quickly.
+Quickly scanning through posts is a technique I used to take in more information in a short time.
 Scan first and then read what is interesting.

 1. Paragraphs that are too long

-I don’t want to read long paragraphs.
-Make each paragraph short and sweat and you will make easy to read web copy.
+To sum it up, no one wants to read long paragraphs.
+Therefore, make each paragraph short and sweet, and you will make for an easy-to-read web copy.

 2. Sentences that are too long